-Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies): State Medicaid Agency Weekly
+Responsible Party(check each that applies): Frequency of data aggregation and analysis (check each that applies):

-Responsible Party(check each that applies):
+State Medicaid Agency Weekly

-Responsible 1 urty (cheek each that appli (check each that applies):
+Responsible Party (check each that applies): Frequency of data aggregation and analysis (check each that applies):

 Operating Agency Monthly

 Sub-State Entity Quarterly

 Other Specify: Annually

 Continuously and Ongoing

 Other Specify:

-duality Improvement Strategy in place, provide timelines to design the assurance of Financial Accountability that are currently non-
+When the State does not have all elements of the Quality Improvement Strategy in place, provide timelines to design methods for discovery and remediation related to the assurance of Financial Accountability that are currently non-operational.

-No

-Yes Please provide a detailed strategy for assuring identified strategies, and the parties responsib g Financial Accountability, the specific timeline for implementing ble for its operation.
+Please provide a detailed strategy for assuring Financial Accountability, the specific timeline for implementing identified strategies, and the parties responsible for its operation.

-Frequency of data aggregation and analysis